Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Review.md

 ## Visibility and refresh

 Members see their own issues; team leaders see their team's issues.
 The page loads up to **50** recent records and refreshes every **30 seconds** while visible.
 Search and filters apply to those records.

-See [Troubleshooting](./Troubleshooting.md) for folder, connection, and processing errors.